Winnipeg’s Recent Record

 The Manitoba Perspective

-In Manitoba, total capital investment between 2007 and 2012 increased by 7.6 per cent per year on average, 3.8 per cent higher than the national average.
-Compared to other provinces, Manitoba had the third-largest average increase.
+In terms of progress, the total capital investment between 2008 and 2013 increased by 5.1 per cent per year on average, 2.3 per cent higher than the national average.
+Evidence of a growing sense of confidence and productivity was conveyed.
+In reference to other provinces, Manitoba had the third-largest average increase.

 Why Capital Investment Matters